Jammu and Kashmir (union territory): Language

-Language

-The most widely spoken language is Kashmiri, the mother tongue of % of the population according to the 2011 census.
+Main languages

+Kashmiri is the most widely spoken language in Jammu and Kashmir, spoken by 53% of the population.
+Dogri is spoken by 20.5% and Gujari by 9.5% of the total population.

+Other main languages include Pahari spoken by 7.9%, Hindi by 2.3% and Punjabi by 1.8%.
 Kashmiri is primarily spoken in the Kashmir Valley and in the upper reaches of the Chenab Valley, with a sizeable number of speakers in Jammu City.
-Other major languages include Dogri (%), Gojri (%), Pahari (%), Hindi (%), Punjabi (%), Balti, Bateri, Bhadarwahi, Brokskat, Changthang, Ladakhi, Purik, Sheikhgal, Spiti Bhoti, and Zangskari.
-Dogri, Pahari, is spoken throughout the plains areas of Jammu division, as well as in parts of the hills.
-The hill people speak several languages.
-In the Pir Panjal Range, bordering Pakistan-administered Kashmir, the main language is Pahari-Pothwari, as well as Gojri, the language of the Gujjar tribe.
+Dogri, is spoken throughout the plains areas of Jammu division, as well as in parts of the hills.
+In Poonch, Rajouri and Ganderbal districts and In the Pir Panjal Range, bordering Pakistan-administered Kashmir, the main language is Gujari spoken by the Gujjars as well as Pahari-Pothwari.
 In the eastern hills of Jammu division are spoken various Western Pahari languages such as Siraji and Bhaderwahi, which merge with the dialects of western Himachal Pradesh.
-Additionally, several other languages, predominantly found in neighbouring regions, are also spoken by communities within Jammu and Kashmir: Bhattiyali, Chambeali, Churahi, Gaddi, Hindko, Lahul Lohar, Pangwali, Pattani, Sansi, and Shina.

 Urdu is also widely understood and spoken, particularly in the Kashmir region where it acts as the lingua franca alongside Kashmiri and also serves as a medium of instruction along with English, while Hindi is taught and understood in the southern areas of Jammu.

+Other languages

+5.1% of the population speak several minor languages, including Marathi, Bengali, Asamese, Telugu, Tamil, Maithali, Kannada, Bateri, Bhadarwahi, Brokskat, Changthang, Ladakhi, Sheikhgal, Spiti Bhoti Bhattiyali, Chambeali, Churahi, Gaddi, Hindko, Lahul Lohar, Pangwali, Shina, Balti, Pattani, and Sansi.